PavanY02/Investmentreport_generatorAI/README.md

 ### 3️⃣ Set Up API Keys

-Create a `.env` file in the project directory and add your Google Gemini API key:
+Create a `.env` file in the project directory and add your Google Gemini API key or Groq API key:

 ```ini
 GOOGLE_API_KEY=your_gemini_api_key